Gene Bradley Fisk

 Gene Bradley Fisk, born 1935 in Colac, Victoria is an Australian country singer.
-Gene's musical interests began when he joined a Banjo club at age 11 playing concerts and radio shows.
+His interest in music began when he joined a banjo club at age 11, playing concerts and radio shows.

 Biography

 Fisk formed his first band called 'The Sidewinders' in 1959.
 He served in the Royal Australian Air Force for 15 years before embarking on a career in radio as an announcer with 3HA 3CV.
 3BO /3UZ and 3GL.